 The holidays always seem to bring a strange mixture of joy and financial anxiety into our lives.
-Many of us find ourselves looking for seasonal jobs just to make it through to the New Year without breaking the bank.
+Many of us find ourselves looking for seasonal jobs just to make it through to the new year without breaking the bank.
 The good news is, the best holiday jobs are more plentiful—and more lucrative—than ever.

-Driving, delivering, and tasking
+2. Driving, delivering, and tasking

 Is there any product or service that can’t be delivered for a price these days?
 Just about anything you want can be brought directly to your doorstep, especially if you live in or adjacent to a large metropolitan area.
-And during the holidays, the need for deliveries of all kinds, whether it’s packages, groceries, takeout, or even help with tasks and projects around the house, increases tenfold.
+And during the holidays, the need for deliveries of all kinds, whether it’s packages, groceries, takeout, or even help with tasks and projects around the house, increase tenfold.

-Hospitality and tourism
+3. Hospitality and tourism

 Not sure where to start?
 Focus on what you’re good at, and what your city or region is known for.
 For example, if you live in California or Colorado and you love to ski, you can make extra money by working at a ski resort.
 Or, if you have experience in bartending, catering, or food service, try calling local restaurants, caterers, and hotels and ask if they're hiring extra hands for the holidays.
-Writer Leigh Anderson, a veteran of cater-waiter jobs, suggests making yourself available for last-minute opportunities.
+Writer Leigh-Anderson, a veteran of cater-waiter jobs, suggests making yourself available for last-minute opportunities.
 “You’ll get more work if you’re ready to take a gig at a moment’s notice,” she says.
 “These kinds of jobs have a lot of last-minute cancellations, so check in regularly and keep your outfit ironed and ready to go.”

-Opportunities from home
+4. Customer service from home

 You don’t have to have a niche skill or even a car to earn extra cash during the holidays.
 Say you’re a stay-at-home parent or you live too far from an urban area to work retail or reasonably manage a seasonal gig as a delivery driver.
 You can earn money without even leaving the house.

-You can also earn extra cash through rebate programs.
-Larsen recommends Ibotta, a mobile phone app that lets you earn cash back from all sorts of purchases, and Ebates, which pays you a $10 bonus just for signing up.
+Believe in a Budget’s Kristen Larsen says rebates can also boost your bank account.
+She recommends Ibotta, a mobile phone app that lets you earn cash back from all sorts of purchases, and Rakuten (formerly Ebates), which pays you a $10 bonus just for signing up.

-Sell, sell, sell
+6. Sell, sell, sell

 Are you a pack rat with a basement or garage brimming with items that have been gathering dust for years?
 A fashionista with a closet full of designer or vintage items you’ll never wear again?
 Or perhaps your grandparents left you furniture that you don’t have the space for or simply isn’t your style.
 Selling some of these items is perhaps the easiest way to make quick cash over the holidays.